Mleng89/Infinite-Scroll/README.md

 > Issues: Deciding how to implement logic of infinite scroll into code.
 Initially had a bug where on page load, the `json` file would duplicate and instead of having 48 items, the page would be populated with 96.
 Then once the window is scrolled to the bottom, loading of new `json` data would populate twice.
 At times when the user did not move the scroll bar, the `InfiniteScroll` function would trigger two or three times.
 Soon figured it was the boolean logic in the `main.tsx` file.
 Passing in true into `onLoad` was the issue as it would constantly trigger.

+> Other possible implementation: Another way would be to use the [intersection observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) instead of tracking the scroll on the window.

 ## Author
 Matthew Leng |